-This article shares the results of my research into what advantages barbell squats & dumbbell squats have over each other, as well as what similarities they have in common.
+This article shares the results of my research for a dumbbell squat vs barbell squat comparison — what advantages barbell squats & dumbbell squats have over each other, as well as what similarities they have in common.

 I called upon the opinion of strength & conditioning experts to flesh all that out for us, & I also provide a number of relevant tutorial videos.

 These emphasize excellent form, not only for the classic barbell back squat & dumbbell squat, but also for all of the very cool squat variations you can do with dumbbells.

 As is my custom here on heydayDo, I will provide links to all of the relevant sports science and medical resources, clinical studies, & nutritional data used in this article.

 Below is a bullet-pointed summary of what I think the top three similarities between dumbbell squats & barbell squats are, and the top three benefits each of them have over the other.